fr33thytweaks/Disable-Anti-Aliasing/README.md

 More in depth DLAA/DLSS modding and information from [emoose](<https://github.com/emoose/DLSSTweaks>).

 ## How It Works
-Replace DLSS files with the developer's version and toggle debug keyboard shortcuts.
+Replace DLSS files with a developer's version and toggle debug keyboard shortcuts.

 ## Requirements
 DLSS supported game.<br>